From the outside looking in, people have varying perceptions about Self-Parenting…

 The following outline speaks to how long it takes for your daily sessions to begin to impress your Inner Child as far as he/she is concerned.

-Three months (90 days) is the approximate amount of time needed for your Inner Child to begin to trust the foundation of experience and security that comes from practicing daily SP sessions.
+Three to six months (90-180 days) is the approximate amount of time needed for your Inner Child to begin to trust the foundation of experience and security that comes from practicing daily SP sessions.

 With each time frame comes deeper levels of inner appreciation for your Self-Parenting progress.
 When you are observing the suggested guidelines, your pace is possible to predict and your progress guaranteed.